 24. Use A Special Plate Just For Santa’s Cookies

-Years ago I bought a dollar store Cookies for Santa themed plate for $1 and I was shocked as to how big of a hit it was with my children.
+Years ago I bought a dollar store Cookies for Santa themed plate and I was shocked as to how big of a hit it was with my children.

 25. Read The Christmas Story